MicrosoftDocs/well-architected/well-architected/cost/optimize-cache.md

 Incorrect use of caching can result in severe business outcomes and higher costs.

-- Adding cache leads to multiple data sources in your architecture.
+- When you add cache, it leads to multiple data sources in your architecture.
 There are added costs to keeping them coordinated.
 You might need to fill the cache before putting it in production.
-Filling the cache on the application's first access can introduce latency, or seeding the cache can affect the application's start time.
+If you fill the cache on the application's first access, it can introduce latency.
+If you seed the cache, it can affect the application's start time.
 If you don't refresh the cache, your customers can get stale data.

     Invalidate the cache at the right time when there's latest information in the source system.
 Use strategies to age out the cache when appropriate.